HPV Prevention

 The HPV vaccine does offer the best protection against most HPV-related cancers, but not all of the HPV types that can cause cervical cancer.

-For all people with a cervix, inclusive of those who identify as men (transmen), vaccination, regular cervical screening, and following National Cervical Screening Programme (NCSP) recommended guidelines if any abnormalities are identified, is the most effective pathway to follow to prevent invasive cervical cancer developing.
+For all people with a cervix, regular cervical screening, and following National Cervical Screening Programme (NCSP), is the most effective pathway to follow to prevent invasive cervical cancer developing.

 Regular cervical screening will ensure early detection and treatment of HPV-related abnormal cells and prevention of most cervical cancer.
 Regular cervical smear tests are part of maintaining a healthy body.